prince-jagani/DEPSTAR-CE/README.md

 # **DEPSTAR-CE**
-Portal where you can get all the codes through out study for DEPSTAR CE....
+Portal where you can get all the codes through out study for DEPSTAR CE...